WAILENGL/merchantbewareapp/README.md

 **The importance of planning**

 Because I switched to using the Shopify app template halfway, it caused me to deviate from my original plans and resulted in quite a bit of wasted work.
 This reinforced for me the importance of planning in ensuring that unexpected/unintended problems didn't come up down the road.

+**Issues with Limited Testing Conditions**

+As the app needs to read data which is protected, such as customer data, Shopify requires developers to seek approval for such api scopes if it's installed on multiple stores.
+Such approval takes up to 7 working days and as of presentation day, is still pending.
+This limited me to using the app on one store, so it was difficult to test code for data that would be shared by multiple users.
+Once the app can be installed on multiple stores, I expect to modify the code further.

 ## Experience Summary